-White spot disease, known as Cryptocaryon irritans, is a common parasite in saltwater systems.
-Since it only takes one parasite to make one thousand offspring, it is very easy for a system to get quickly overwhelmed.
-Replicating within gill tissue, this parasite is very dangerous to your fish.
-Once you have a confirmed diagnosis, successful treatment must be carefully applied in order to get rid of it entirely.
+White spot disease, caused by the protozoa Cryptocaryon irritans, is a common parasite in saltwater aquariums.
+Since it only takes one parasite to reproduce into one thousand offspring, it is very easy for a system to get quickly overwhelmed.
+Replicating within gill tissue, this parasite is very harmful to your fish.
+Once you have a confirmed diagnosis, successful treatment must be carefully applied in order to eliminate it entirely.

 As the name suggests, the main clinical sign of white spot disease is pinprick-size white spots along the body of your fish.
 They can be very hard to see in lighter-colored fish and are easily confused with lymphocystis or fin ray fractures.